 - Money savings by hiring to your specific needs

 - Execution of your marketing plan immediately

-The right marketing agency will provide valuable resources that help you optimize SEO, manage your social media channels, create engaging content customized toward your customer base and track the progress of your plan so that adjustments can be made accordingly.
+The right online marketing company will provide valuable resources that help you optimize SEO, manage your social media channels, create engaging content customized toward your customer base and track the progress of your plan so that adjustments can be made accordingly.

 Here is an example of the type of information an inbound marketing agency tracks as it monitors your marketing plan, as well as the effectiveness of using the right tools to generate leads and improve your conversion rates.

-If you want to reel in the right buyers and retain these leads, you need to identify your target audience, how to implement the right content and know when adjustments are needed.
+If you want to reel in the right buyers and retain these leads for your sales funnel, you need to identify your target audience, know how to implement the right content and know when adjustments are needed on your platform.

 With this knowledge, you’ll be on your way to generating leads, meeting your goal and ultimately growing your business.

 One main problem is that there is nothing here about retaining leads.
-This should be step 3 and “Track Your Progess” step 4.
+This should be step 3 and “Track Your Progress” step 4.